What Options are Available for Your Company?

 Sole Proprietorships, on the other hand, are extensions of the owner and can’t file bankruptcy separately from the owner.
 Balancing both personal and company finances during the process can be very tricky and will require proper insight to avoid costly mistakes.

 For reasonable fees, we will create a winning strategy for a positive outcome.
-Email us or call us today for a free confidential and straightforward conversation with one of our knowledgeable attorneys at (888) 728-0044.
+Contact us online or call us today for a free confidential and straightforward conversation with one of our knowledgeable attorneys at (949) 570-5025.

 At McFarlin LLP we understand what you’re facing.
 We’re not here to impress you with our financial knowledge or wow you with legal jargon, our goal is simple: to help.
 Our experienced lawyers can offer up to date legal advice and personalized attention.
 We will create a winning strategy for a positive outcome at a reasonable cost.